pcardotatgit/lab_simulator-001/README.md

 ## Installation

+A Pre requesit before moving forward on the lab simulator installation is to have a python interpreter installed and running into your laptop.

+If you are not sure of this, then open a terminal console and type the following command :

+	python -V

+We expect to have back the version of your installed python version.
+This version must be at least 3.7.
+And we expect no error telling you for example that python was not found as an external application.

+If you have an error here.
+Then you must install python into your laptop and add python files folder into your OS path.

+If your python interpreter is correctly working, then you are good to go to next steps.

+Next step ...

 Create a working directory into your laptop.
 Open a terminal window into it.
 Name It **PVT_Lab** for example.

 ### Copy the code into your laptop